Death Valley Photo Workshop

 • Instructor gratuities.

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
-If you pay the deposit, the remaining amount will be charged 90-days prior to arrival to the credit card we have on file.
+If you pay the deposit, you will be sent a payment link for the remaining amount due approx. 120 days before the workshop.
+Please see our Terms and Conditions.

 Recommended Camera Gear